nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-1--Paths.lagda.md

 *definitional* equalities; Agda will check that values of the function on `i0` and `i1` match exactly with the ones specified.

+-- ?
+My note starts
+A path is defined as a function h : I → S that maps the elements of I to a type S. This function h represents the path between two elements in S.
+In other words, given two elements x and y in S, the notion of sameness or equality between them, denoted as x ≡ y, is represented by a path function h such that h(i0) = x and h(i1) = y.
+-- ?
+My note ends

 However, `I` is not like other types since we don't intend it to represent a type of mathematical object.
 We are just using it as a tool to get at a notion of sameness.
 For that reason, we silo it in